scott2000/answerset/README.md

 a similar algorithm to the default implementation.
 Comments are only compared if they are given when typing the answer in.

+The diff algorithm is also a modified version of the LCS, with a preference for grouping error regions together.
+It also has been modified to support "lenient validation", where brackets, text separated by slashes, and certain other characters are allowed to be missing from the given answer.

 ## Changelog

+2024-01-20:

+* Rewrote diff algorithm to handle lenient validation consistently.
+* Added config option to ignore case when comparing answers.

 2024-01-14:

-* Fix issue with finding differences for certain alternatives.
+* Fixed issue with finding differences for certain alternatives.

 2024-01-08: